safidea/engine/README.md

 ## Refactor

 - [x] Use client as a driver
-- [ ] Refactor domain components by removing props in params
+- [x] Refactor domain components by removing props in params
+- [ ] Clean UI components

 ### Auth